LOST-STATS/lost-stats.github.io/Presentation/Figures/heatmap_colored_correlation_matrix.md

 data(mtcars)

 # Don't use too many variables or it will get messy!
-mtcars <- mtcars[,c('mpg','cyl','disp','hp','drat','wt','qsec')]
+mtcars <- mtcars[, c("mpg", "cyl", "disp", "hp", "drat", "wt", "qsec")]

 # Create a corrgram
 corrplot(cor(mtcars),
   # Using the color method for a heatmap
-         method = 'color',
+  method = "color",
   # And the lower half only for easier readability
-         type = 'lower',
+  type = "lower",
   # Omit the 1's along the diagonal to bring variable names closer
   diag = FALSE,
   # Add the number on top of the color
-         addCoef.col = 'black'
+  addCoef.col = "black"
 )

 ```

 This results in: